|For CY1500 Grade S - S/U module with Satisfactory. Semester GPA 5.0, cGPA 4.96|

 Just about 10 mins before the paper I actually sprained my leg -.-.
 So painful T.T.
 From the walkway to the road there EXISTS a step down.
 I end up having to spend the next week Lim-ping (the stupid pun a friend came up with).

 MAS didn’t have past year paper solutions.
-My solution for the 2014 and 2013 paper can be found here or here.
-(MH3701 Basic Optimization Past Year Paper Solution, some.)
+My solution for the 2014 and 2013 paper can be found on the right.
+(MH3701 Basic Optimization Past Year Paper Solution, some.
+Tutorials and Lab.)
+Password is mh3701.
 Not guaranteed correct (there are some minor obvious typos that I was too lazy to change, final answer should be correct though).

 MH3700 Numerical Analysis I (3AU)